MCP Catalog Tool

 1. The agent calls search_remote_mcp_servers with a keyword matching the user’s intent ("notion", "stripe", "docs", "browser", …).

-2. It picks a matching server id and calls enable_remote_mcp_server.
-The server’s tools become available on the next turn.
+2. It picks a matching server id and calls enable_remote_mcp_server. enable blocks until the MCP handshake (and any required OAuth flow) completes:

 3. It uses the newly activated tools as it would any other.